javorszky/framework-muxer-showdown/README.md

 All of the above, while undoubtedly amazing when it comes to handling requests, is going to make it really, really difficult to write actual code that we need as a business.
 </details>

+#### Additional findings about the router
+* `/spec` and `/spec/` are the same, even when the `RedirectTrailingSlash` setting is set to `false`.
+There are no other configuration options where this behaviour could be tweaked.

 ### Details of criteria

 #### Context type